foivz/pi22-mvetma-mgrmaca-mhorvatic-cbushnaq21/README.md

 Costa Bushnaq | cbushnaq21@foi.hr   | 0016157539| SpectreVert

 ## Project description

+This app will make it easier for gym staff to register users.
+The application will show who the members are, whether they have paid the membership fee, what type of training they have chosen and the like.
+Equally, it will make it easier for gym users to see the payment of membership fees, training schedule and the like.
+So, as we can see, the app will be available to both gym employees and its users.
+Also, the application will allow you to view the training schedule, which will be good for gym users for better organization of time.
+Also, the apps will make it easier for users to choose a coach, as users will have insight into when a coach is free and will be able to get to it then.

 This application is made for gym users to make it easier to keep records.
 The world has been completely digitalized, so it would be time to digitize the management of the gym, which will make it easier to monitor the obligations of gym users, employees and the owner.
 The user has the following options: